-Alpine Ascents offers small group sizes of 9 climbers and 3 guides.
+Alpine Ascents offers small group sizes of nine climbers and three guides.
 We can also arrange private trips for smaller group sizes.
-Please note it is imperative for any size group that all climbers are in excellent physical condition and well trained in the necessary climbing skills to ascend Denali.
-Please see our Denali Screening page.
+Please note: it is imperative for groups of any size that all climbers be in excellent physical condition and well-trained in the necessary climbing skills to ascend Denali.
+Please see our Denali screening page.

-Alpine Ascents has climbing concessions on both Denali and Mount Rainier and offer training courses in both locations.
-These mountaineering courses are an excellent way to make sure your climbing skills and physical conditioning meet the requirements to attempt Denali.
+Alpine Ascents has climbing concessions on both Denali and Mt.
+Rainier, and we offer training courses in both locations.
+These mountaineering courses are an excellent way to make sure your climbing skills and physical conditioning meet the necessary requirements to attempt Denali.
 Alpine Ascents has very high prerequisites for our Denali climbers because we know your climb will be more enjoyable, safer, and have a greater chance of success if all members are well-prepared for the rigors of Denali.

 Please contact us with any questions.
 Our Denali climbs fill early every season.

 I was very impressed by the whole experience.
 It lived up to all of my expectations.
 It has been my dream to climb Denali for quite a while now and AAI and the awesome guides made it possible.
 I can’t say enough good things about the guide team I had.

 Denali is often considered North America’s most classic climb.
 From base to summit, it rises nearly 18,000ft., an elevation gain unsurpassed anywhere in the world.
 At a northern latitude of 63 degrees, it is the most northerly of any big mountain over 20,000ft.
 No other region offers such breathtaking and diverse views each day of the ascent.
 The panorama from Denali’s summit includes Mt.
 Foraker, Mt.
 Hunter, and Mt.
 Huntington in all their majestic glory.